droidchef/gsoc-proposals/karsai1993-android-client.md

 **Why I am the right person for this project**

 I used to say that there are no problems, only opportunities for better solutions.
 I think I am hardworking enough to keep giving my best and reach my goals.
 Besides it, I have gained relevant coding experiences for 5-6 years in different languages, mostly Android and Java.
-Additionally, I like the challenges and being challenged because I can learn/work fast and efficiently and am willing to do so in order to fulfill the expectations against me.
+Additionally, I like the challenges and being challenged because I can learn/work fast and efficiently and am willing to do so in order to fulfill the expectations against me.Last but not least, the UI of the applications, which I develop, are very important for me because a good UI would make me more productive as I can see that I have done so far fit in the application well.

 **College**